Strengthening the National Shipbuilding Strategy

 A third long-term strategic partner

-To support future shipbuilding needs, including the construction of 6 new icebreakers for the Canadian Coast Guard, the Government of Canada is currently in the process of adding a third Canadian shipyard as a partner under the NSS.
+To support future shipbuilding needs, including the construction of 1 of 2 polar icebreakers and 6 program icebreakers for the Canadian Coast Guard, the Government of Canada is currently in the process of adding a third Canadian shipyard as a partner under the NSS.

-For more information on the process, please refer to the December 19, 2019 announcement and the following backgrounder.
+For more information on the process, please refer to:

 - About the National Shipbuilding Strategy